Acuant/AndroidSDKV11/README.md

 	Must have included ImageProcessorInitializer() in initialization (See **Initializing the SDK**).

-- **Crop, Sharpness, and Glare**
+- **Cropping, Sharpness, and Glare**

-	After an image is captured, it is cropped, and checked for sharpness and glare.
+	After an image is captured, it is cropped and checked for sharpness and glare.
 This is done using the evaluateImage of **AcuantImagePreparation**.

 		evaluateImage(context: Context, croppingData: CroppingData, listener: EvaluateImageListener)